 Mean score of companies in the Heavy Fuel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Westport Fuel Systems reported total carbon emissions of approximately 165,874,000 kg CO2e globally, with significant contributions from Scope 3 emissions, which accounted for about 156,048,000 kg CO2e.
-Scope 1 emissions were approximately 3,044,000 kg CO2e, while Scope 2 emissions totalled about 6,782,000 kg CO2e.
-In Ireland, the company’s emissions were about 75,980,000 kg CO2e, primarily from Scope 1 at approximately 73,597,000 kg CO2e.
+In 2023, Westport Fuel Systems reported total carbon emissions of approximately 165,874,000 kg CO2e globally.
+This includes 3,044,000 kg CO2e from Scope 1 emissions, 6,782,000 kg CO2e from Scope 2 emissions, and a significant 156,048,000 kg CO2e from Scope 3 emissions.
+In Ireland, the company’s emissions totalled about 75,980,000 kg CO2e, with Scope 1 emissions accounting for approximately 73,597,000 kg CO2e and Scope 2 emissions at about 2,617,000 kg CO2e.
 Westport has set ambitious reduction targets, aiming for a 30% reduction in Scope 1 emissions by 2030 from a 2021 baseline.
 Additionally, they plan to reduce Scope 2 emissions by 25% by 2030, also from a 2021 baseline.
-The company is committed to developing a Climate Action Plan to achieve net-zero greenhouse gas emissions by 2050, aligning with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-These commitments reflect Westport's proactive approach to addressing climate change and reducing its carbon footprint in the transportation sector, particularly in light of regulatory pressures for heavy-duty truck manufacturers to achieve a fleet average reduction of 15% by 2025 and 30% by 2030 compared to 2019 levels.
+Long-term commitments include a goal to achieve an 80% reduction in emissions by 2050, in line with the Paris Climate Agreement.
+The company is also developing a Climate Action Plan to outline its path to net-zero greenhouse gas emissions, aligning with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+These initiatives reflect Westport's commitment to addressing climate change and reducing its carbon footprint in the transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents